cloudmaven/documentation/pages/aws/aws_hipaa.md

 ### Part 3: Adding EC2 and S3 resources to the VPC

 #### Building a Bastion Server **B**

 - On **V** create a public-facing Bastion Server **B**
   - **B** has only port 22 open (to support ssh)
   - **B** uses Secure Groups on AWS to limit access to only a subset of URLs

-kilroy clear this up: The m4 is the bastion

-- On **V** create a dedicated EC2 instance and assign it to **Sprivate**
+  - **B** can be a modest general-purpose machine such as a m4.large
     - In this example we choose an m4.large running AWS Linux
     - DO NOT USE T instances
       - They will not connect to our Dedicated Tenancy VPC: This is not supported.
   - Go through all config steps: Memory, tags;
     - Security group is important
       - Create a new security group
       - PIT name: hipaa_bastion_ssh_securitygroup
-Description = allow ssh from anywhere
+      - Description = allow ssh from anywhere
-Notice in the config table "Source" is 0.0.0.0/0 which is "anywhere"; but best practice is to restrict...
+      - Notice that in the config table "Source" is 0.0.0.0/0 which is "anywhere"
+        - Best practice is to restrict the inbound range

-IF we allowed only UW but included the UW-VPN then someone could log in from anywhere VIA the UW VPN...
+        - Consider differentiating UW from the UW-VPN
+          - This would allow someone to log in from anywhere VIA the UW VPN

+    - Key pair use a PIT as 'hipaa_bastion_keypair'
-Key pair: hipaa_bastion_keypair: Generate new, download to someplace safe on **L** and Launch
+      - Generate new, download to someplace safe on **L**
+    - Launch instance

 ##### Building a work environment EC2 instance on **Sprivate**